wrousseau/yarp-to-ros-bridge/README.md

 ======= TO DO ==============
 > (YARP->ROS) Storing the ROS node dealing with images and copy it when needed instead of recompiling it.
 > (ROS->YARP) Dealing with less classic ROS types such as Time, Duration, Array Types and Headers
+> (ROS->YARP) The bridge crashes from ROS->YARP when dealing with images.
+I need to check out the image_transport class.
 > Processes are sometimes not terminated in a clean way.
 For some reason, YARP sometimes does not like SIGINT signals.

 ======= WILL RUN ON ========================